bssonza/agricultural-land-valuation/README.md

 ## How does it work

-It draws random values for a number of parameters, such as anual production, costs, commodity prices, real interest rates, from a user defined triangular distribution and calculates the yearly cash generated based on the values drawn; summing the cashflows for multiple years (a timeline) and subtracting the oportunity cost (real interest rate) gives the Net Present Value (NPV) of the land.
+It draws random values for relevant of parameters, such as anual production, costs, commodity prices, real interest rates, from a user defined triangular distribution and calculates the yearly cash generated based on the values drawn; summing the cashflows for multiple years (a timeline) and subtracting the oportunity cost (real interest rate) gives the Net Present Value (NPV) of the land.
 This process is then repeated for thousand of timelines to give a NPV distribution.

 ## Installation
 1. Clone and download this repo
 2. Extract files to a directory of choice
-3. Run AgriculturalLandValuation.py through your prefered IDE
+3. Run AgriculturalLandValuation.py

-TBI: Download the executable here.

 ## Usage
 This program comes with a User Interface that allows for quick iteration of possible parameters.
 An example of such iteration: